cKlee/ecpo/ecpo.md

     ecpo:Chronology a owl:Class ;
         rdfs:label "enumeration and chronology"@en ;
         rdfs:label "Bestandsverlauf"@de ;
-        rdfs:comment "A Chronology is the description of enumeration and chronology of a periodical."@en ;
+        rdfs:comment "A Chronology is the description of enumeration and chronology."@en ;
         rdfs:subClassOf [
             a owl:Class ;
             owl:unionOf (